Introduction

 NextPos

-The pathfind system looks for any entity with a Changed Pathfind component.
-It then runs the pathfinding algorithm and when a valid path is found it will insert the next position in the path as a NextPos component.
+The pathfind system detects entities with a changed Pathfind component.
+It then runs the pathfinding algorithm and, if a valid path is found, inserts the next step as a NextPos component.

-If collision is enabled the next_position system will also handle local collision avoidance and adjust the entities path if there is a blocking entity in the path in the avoidance_distance look ahead set in GridSettings.
+If collision avoidance is enabled, the next_position system will also handle local avoidance.
+It may adjust the path if another entity is blocking the current path within the configured avoidance_distance (as set in GridSettingsBuilder).

 Example movement system: